 There is an old adage of not judging a book by the cover; well the same should apply for restaurants.
 Maria’s is a smaller building and there is really not a defined parking lot (I park just across the street to the south).
 The inside is definitely small with plenty of ephermera on the walls and a television showing the news; the floors are uneven and the aisles are not very big.

-As I took a seat, a lot of the locals were coming in and talking amongst themselves and the staff even though they were sitting at different tables.
+As I took a seat, a lot of the locals were coming in and talking among themselves and the staff even though they were sitting at different tables.
 You could hear some people discussing the news with the waitress and each other; it felt like the way café dining must have been in a different time when people interacted more instead of gulping down food before the next meeting (unfortunately I would have to gulp down the food to get back to work within the hour).

 I ended up ordering the lunch special which was two chicken puffy tacos, borracho beans, fideo, and an iced tea for $5.50 (remember to bring cash as I don’t think Maria’s takes credit cards).
 Before I got my meal, I got some chips and salsa that was really good.
 The chips were homemade which I think was essentially a deep fried corn tortilla that was cut into pieces.
 The salsa was thick and a darkish color that was a sneaky type of hot.
 It was tasty, but man, it had a slow burn that would kick in after you swallowed it.
 The heat continued to burn and felt like it lasted longer than that one guest who won’t leave your party after it is over!